Skin cancer is the only type of cancer that you can prevent.

 There are three types of skin cancer: the basal cell carcinoma (BCC), the squamous cell carcinoma (SCC), and the melanoma.

 The melanoma is the deadliest form of skin cancer because it spreads deep into the skin beyond what you can see.
-It's up to you to avoid it.
+It's up to you to avoid it, and early detection is the best prevention.

 Remember: there is no such thing as a healthy or safe tan.
 Tanning is not healthy - a tanned skin is a damaged skin.